Our all-knowing, all-powerful sovereign God is always good and always loving.

 When God instructs Joshua to have everyone in Jericho killed, is God acting against His good and loving character?
 Of course not!
 God was acting in justice and in love.
 How do we know?
 God is just.
 God is love.
 If they lived, they would be a snare to His children.
 It would lead to their death.
 He was protecting His children.
 And in being all-knowing, God knew from the foundation of the world who were His.
 When He created each of us, He knew the end from the beginning (Is.
 46:10).
 He knew who would choose Him.
-That’s how we could be predestined, chosen from before the foundation of the world (Eph.
+That’s how we could be predestined (Romans 8:29), chosen from before the foundation of the world (Eph.
 1:4).
 He knew us.
 He knew it all.
-He couldn’t possibly choose apart from His knowing our choices because He sees it all.
-He could put those who were His in the place of His choosing and those who were not His in another place.
+He couldn’t possibly choose the elect apart from His knowing our choices because He sees it all.
+He could put those who were His in the place of His choosing and those who were not His in another place (Acts 17:26).
 No one was destroyed who would have come to repentance.
-God saves out the one who would choose Him, and in fact doesn’t kill everyone, but saves a whole family.
+God saves out of Jericho the one who would choose Him, and in fact doesn’t kill everyone, but saves a whole family.

-Why was Rahab’s family saved?
+Why was Rahab’s family saved out of Jericho?
 She acted in the fear of the Lord.
-The others were all in the same circumstance.
+The others in the city were all in the same circumstance.
 God didn’t do anything special for Rahab other than present her with an opportunity to make a choice.
 She was in the same predicament as the rest of the city, but the rest didn’t humble themselves under the fear of the Lord.
 They felt the fear and instead of turning to God for salvation, put their trust in their wall and in their own gods.

 Why did the children of Jericho have to die?
-God is good and loving.
-Instead of creating orphans, He brought the children home to Himself to always have a perfect and good loving Father; He assured them salvation.
+Because God is good and loving.
+Instead of creating orphans, He brought the children home to Himself to always have a perfect and good, loving Father; He assured them salvation.

 How?
 The Bible tells us that God will have mercy on whom He wants to have mercy (Romans 9:18).
 God will sovereignly act to intervene to help some choose Him, and we’re told that it is God’s prerogative to be loving and merciful and we have no right to question that (Romans 9:15).
 We have to recognize He’s God and we’re not.

 Paul is a good example of this.
 He gets special treatment in how God works to get his attention.
 The disciples were told by Jesus to pray for those persecuting them.
-There’s a good chance some of them were obeying Jesus and praying for Paul and the other Pharisees persecuting them.
+There’s a good chance some of them were obeying Jesus and praying for Paul, who was making a name for himself in his zeal to persecute the Christians.
 There’s a good chance that God was working on Paul’s heart before the dramatic events on the road to Damascus.
 Jesus says to Paul, “It’s hard to kick against the goads.”

 It would seem God had been prodding, goading Paul along to knowing Him.
 Paul knew the Scriptures.
 Jesus had been lifted up and all men were being drawn to Him.
 Paul knew Isaiah 53 and all of Moses’ teaching.
 God was working on Paul’s heart and Paul was fighting it.
 People tend to be overly zealous against the thing they are struggling with themselves.
 Paul was ready to immediately make the choice to humble himself and repent when God dramatically showed up in His life.
 God can have mercy on whom He wants to have mercy, but Paul still had to make the choice.

 Why does God not show mercy to everyone?
 Why does God create people knowing that they will go to hell?
 If He knows the end from the beginning, then why go through with creating the people who wouldn’t choose Him?
-Because He loves His children.
+Because He loves His children!
 He does it for us.
-He is not acting unjustly or unloving toward those who will not choose Him.
-He gave them life.
-He gave them food.
-He gave them rain in its due season.
-He gave them the sun and displays of His power and majesty so that none have an excuse (Rom.
+God is not acting unjustly or unloving toward those who will not choose Him.
+He gives them life.
+He gives them food.
+He gives them rain and makes the sun to rise (Matt.
+5:45).
+He gives them displays of His power and majesty so that none have an excuse (Rom.
 1:20).
 God is good and just and holy and perfect in all of His ways.

 He allows them to be born and to be destroyed at their own choosing because of His love for the elect, for His children, for those He knew would come to a knowledge of truth and repent and walk in abiding love with Him through faith.

-Isaiah 43 records God saying that He will give Egypt for their ransom, peoples for them.
+Isaiah 43 records God saying that He will give Egypt for the ransom of Israel, that He would give peoples for them.
 He is able to use the evil choices of others for the sake of His beloved children.
 He is willing to go through the heartache of losing rebellious children for our sake.
 God lives in sadness and anger over sin and hurt and rebellion and oppression, for our sake.
 He does not seek His own.
 He is love.
 He seeks our welfare.
 We needed to see the choice so that we would choose God.
 If we only saw good, we would be in danger like Satan and Adam and Eve.
 Ease and comfort are a danger to us.
 God uses the evil choices of others to urge us toward the good choice of Him.

-He allows them to live and carry out their evil choices.
+God allows those who will not choose Him to live and carry out their evil choices.
 God’s choice is to allow them their free will.
-That’s why surrendering our lives to Him and prayer are so integral.
+That’s why surrendering our lives to God and prayer are so integral.
 We need to give Him the “right” to act on our behalf and on the behalf of others.
-Not that we can prevent all suffering from the evil choices of others, but He is in control and can protect us from them or use them and redeem them in our lives to carry out His heart purpose of teaching us who He is.
+Not that we can prevent all suffering from the evil choices of others, but God is in control and can protect us from them or design to use their choices and redeem them in our lives to carry out His heart purpose of teaching us who He is.
 God says that He will show Paul how very necessary it is for him to suffer (Acts 9:16).
 God wasn’t plotting evil against His chosen child Paul.
 God was going to instruct Paul about the necessity of suffering.
-It is Paul who teaches us about sharing in the fellowship of Christ’s suffering (Phil.
+It is then Paul who teaches us about sharing in the fellowship of Christ’s suffering (Phil.
 3:10).

-God takes what is intended for evil and turns it to good (Gen. 50:20, Rom.
+God means for good what is intended for evil (Gen. 50:20, Rom.
 8:28).
 Jesus endured the cross so that many could come to righteousness.
-We need to die to self, that Christ might live in us.
-We need the help crucifying self.
-We aren’t good at doing it ourselves.
-But we need to die to gain Christ.
-That’s our abundant life that we seek and desire.
+We need to die to self that Christ might live in us.
+We need help crucifying self.
+We aren’t good at doing it ourselves, but we need to die to gain Christ.
+Christ’s life in us is our abundant life that we seek and desire.
 In allowing suffering in our lives, God is bringing about the desires of our hearts if we are truly seeking to live as Christ and to love God with our whole hearts.

 We can’t do anything without God acting first.
-We choose to love God with our whole heart, mind, soul, and strength because He is love, and He perfectly loved us first.
+We choose to love God with our whole heart, mind, soul, and strength because He perfectly loved us first.
 He is good.
 He is our good Father who provides and protects, guides and comforts, blesses with joy and peace.
 That’s the heart of God.
 He never hurts anyone willingly (Lamentations 3:33).
-His heart-choice is never to hurt, afflict pain, or cause grief.
+It is sometimes required, but His heart-choice is never to hurt, afflict pain, or cause grief.

 No one can stop God’s plans (Job 42:2, Is.
 43:13), but God Himself.
-He can change His plans, but He also must act within character, or He wouldn’t be Himself and we’d all be in trouble.
+He can change His plans.
+However, He also must act within character, or He wouldn’t be Himself and we’d all be in trouble.
 If God stopped loving, He would cease being God.
 If He stopped being just, He would cease being God.
 He is and always was and always will be.
 He can’t not be, and He can’t not be who He is.
 He cannot lie.
 He must remain holy and separated from sin.
 He must carry out justice.
-His hand is forced by our choices.
 He presents His people with a choice: if you choose this, this bad thing will happen.
 If you choose that, this wonderful thing will happen.
 God is trying to help them make the right choice.
 The right choice is so clear.
-However, He sovereignly gave them freewill, and He must let them choose.
+However, He sovereignly gave them freewill, and He will let them choose.
 He also has to remain true to His nature, character, and authority.
 He must afflict; he must bring punishment and wrath.
 He must carry out His word against them, at their choosing, even if it’s not what He would have chosen, not what His heart wants for them.